lurkny/LinearAlg/README.md

 use a directory within your own home directory (eg. `/home/blah/include/`).

-Note that the manual installation will not generate the Armadillo runtime library, and hence you will need to link your programs directly with OpenBLAS and LAPACK.
+Note that the manual installation will not generate the Armadillo runtime library, and hence you will need to link your programs directly with OpenBLAS, LAPACK, etc.

 ---

-### 7: Linux and macOS: Compiling and Linking
+### 6: Linux and macOS: Compiling and Linking

 If you have installed Armadillo via the cmake installer, use the following command to compile your programs: